-Mark Zinni joined WFSB as an anchor and reporter in 2014 and can be seen weeknights on Eyewitness News at 5:30 with Denise D’Ascenzo and on Eyewitness News at 11 with Erin Connolly.
+Mark Zinni joined WFSB as an anchor and reporter in 2014 and can be seen weekdays on Channel 3 Eyewitness News from 4 to 6:30 and on Eyewitness News at 11.

 Mark is an Emmy and Associated Press award-winning journalist who came to Channel 3 from FOX 8 News in Cleveland where he was an anchor and reporter for five years.
 Prior to his time working in Northeast Ohio, he worked for almost seven years as an anchor and reporter at WPRI in Providence, Rhode Island.